Seventh ESCLH Conference 2023

 Those participants who are not members of the ESCLH for a minimum of two years have to pay the conference fee of 150 Euros.
 If you want to become a member of the ESCLH, please follow the link below for the instructions of how to pay your membership fee of 50 Euros per year (25 Euros for PhD candidates) and then send an email to the ESCLH's treasurer (treasureresclh@gmail.com) with your name, institutional affiliation and postal address, preferably along with the confirmation of the bank transfer of your membership fee.

-The Modern Campus of Augsburg University
+The Modern Campus of the University of Augsburg

 PhD Workshop